-In the event of new teams joining the league in 2005, the following principles will apply -
+In the event of new teams joining the league in 2006, the following principles will apply - promoted from Division 3 to Division 2, there is no relegation from Division 2.

 1 extra team: One team gets promoted from Division 3 to Division 2, there is no relegation from Division 2 to Division 3.